 3. The last date for receiving entries for foals at ordinary fees will be 30 September.

-5. The Secretary cannot undertake responsibility for entries handed to her otherwise than through the post office.
+5. The Secretary cannot undertake responsibility for entries handed to his otherwise than through the post office.
 Unpaid entries received at the risk of the senders.

 6. Entries unpaid at the time of going to press will not be entered.
 The necessary fees must accompany each entry.